Dr. Karolina Adam

 Rees earned a Bachelor of Science in political science from Texas A&M University, a master’s degree in education from Abilene Christian University, and a doctorate in education from Texas Tech University.
 He currently serves on the Texas Association of School Administrators Legislative Services Committee and Technology Committee.

 Rees and his wife, Billie, have three daughters.

 Bob Roy was born in Midland, Texas and moved to the Humble area in 1982.
 He is the director of CenterPoint Energy’s Greenspoint and Humble service areas.

 Roy graduated magna cum laude from the University of Houston in 1982 with a Bachelor of Science degree in electrical technology.
 In addition to his service as past chair of the Humble Area Chamber of Commerce, he also recently served on the Humble ISD Education Foundation board of directors and the CenterPoint Energy-University of Houston Alumni Group board of directors.
 For the past two years, he has been the district chairman of the Boy Scouts’ “Friends of Scouting” campaign.

 Married to his wife, Janice, for 29 years, they have two children, David and Julia.

-Mike and his wife, Kim, have one daughter, Paige.
-They attend Good Shepherd Episcopal Church in Kingwood.
+Mike and his wife, Kim, have one daughter, Paige, who is married to Luke Harle.
+They reside in San Antonio.